Gravitational waves from holographic QCD phase transition with gluon condensate

-In further research, we study the GWs generated from holographic QCD phase transition with gluon condensate.
-From the results, the produced total GWs might be detected by the IPTA and SKA.
-Moreover, the contribution of the bubble collisions to the total GWs spectrum is mainly in the $f< 4\times 10^{-8}$ Hz and $f> 1.5\times 10^{-6}$ Hz region.
+In further research, we study the GWs generated from holographic cosmological first order QCD phase transition with gluon condensate.
+From the results, the produced total GWs might be detected by the International Pulsar Timing Array (IPTA), Square Kilometre Array (SKA) and Big-Bang Observer (BBO).
+Moreover, the contribution of the bubble collisions to the total GWs spectrum is dominant in the $f< 4\times 10^{-8}$ Hz and $f> 1.5\times 10^{-6}$ Hz region.
 The contribution of sound waves to the total GWs spectrum is around the region of $ 4\times 10^{-8}$ Hz $< f$ $<1.5\times 10^{-6}$ Hz.
 The peak frequency is determined by the sound waves and located around $2\times 10^{-7}$ Hz.
 The contribution of MHD turbulence to the total GWs spectrum in our results is negligible.
 Moreover, the gluon condensate suppresses the peak value of total GWs frequency spectrum and peak frequency.

 The paper is organized as follows.
 In Sec.~\ref{sec:02}, we study the holographic first order QCD phase transition with gluon condensate.
 In Sec.~\ref{sec:03}, we investigate the gravitational waves of a first order phase transition with gluon condensate.
 The conclusion and discussion are given in Sec.~\ref{sec:04}.